I thought Mennonites ride Horse and Buggy?

 How do I get to Wanner?

-We’re located a kilometer north of Highway #401, just west of Highway #24.
+If you are driving we are just a kilometre north of Highway #401, and just west of Highway #24.
 Take the Highway #24 exit north off Highway #401.
 Turn left on Maple Grove Rd. and then left again on Beaverdale Rd.
-The church is on the right, just a hundred metres up the road.
+The church is on the right, only 200 metres up the road.
 Refer to the map on the Contact Info page.

 There’s plenty of parking at the rear of the church.
 Use the rear entrance to the church adjacent to the parking lot.
 There will be a greeter waiting to show you the way from there (not a Walmart greeter!).